Consensys/Mahuta/README.md

 Mahuta
 ======

+**Mahuta** (formerly known as IPFS-Store) is a convenient library to aggregate and consolidate files or documents stored by your application on the IPFS network.
+It provides a solution to collect, store, index and search data used.

+## Project status

 | Service | Master | Development |
 | -------- | -------- | -------- |
 | CI Status | ![](https://img.shields.io/circleci/project/github/ConsenSys/Mahuta/master.svg) | ![](https://img.shields.io/circleci/project/github/ConsenSys/Mahuta/development.svg) |